naveenpragathesh/p2pfileshare/README.md

 Select download command and enter filename to download.
 Enter the ip and port details obtained from above search results.
-This will connects to the download api and a socket will be created from the server to the client and the file will be transferred to the client and saved locally ip and port which is having the entered filename
+This will connects to the download api and a socket will be created from the server to the client and the file will be transferred to the client and saved locally
 ![alt text](https://github.com/naveenpragathesh/p2pfileshare/blob/master/readme_images/download_progress.PNG)

 ## Exit functionality